bernadotornado/HttpServer/README.md

 ## Features 🎉

-- Uses C# 11 string literals as jsx-esque components
+- Uses C# 11 string literals as jsx-esque components.
+- Nothing really, this is mainly a joke.

 ## Getting Started 🚀